rezanid/PSDataverse/README.md

 }
 ```
 # How to use

-The first thing to do is to connect to your Dataverse environment `Connect-Dataverse` cmdlet.
+The first thing to do is to connect to your Dataverse environment `Connect-Dataverse` cmdlet and right after that if authentication goes well, you can start using `Send-DataverseOperation`.

+## How to connect to Dataverse

 Currently there are two ways that you can connect, using a Client ID (aka Application ID) and a Client Password or using a Client ID and a certificate that you have installed in OS's certificate store.

 **Example 1 - Connecting to Dataverse using a client ID and a client certificate installed in certificate store.**
 ```powershell